agsmith/agsmith.github.io/index.md

 ### Encrypted Message Transfer: Client <-> Server

-## Client of Mutually Authenticated TLS
+## Client or Mutually Authenticated TLS
 This section describes a Client or Mutual Auth Handshake.
 The new actions are in **bold**

 ### Client Hello: Client -> Server